Medusa-Intelligence-Corp/LLMmMm/README.md

 # Sommelier

 A simple flask app that connects to the OpenAI API.
+For teaching purposes.

 # Prerequisites